Eric-Ward475/Class-Notes/README.md

 - Navigate through the folders within GitHub's website

+##### ***NOTE: THIS IS UPDATED ALMOST DAILY, YOU NEED TO REFRESH THE CLONED REPO REGULARLY***
+---
 ### Road-map
 - Add hosting with GitHub pages or a Wiki
 - Keep notes up to date and accurate

+### Upcoming additions
+- English 1H Mythology pgs 181-223
+- English 1H The gift of the magi notes
+- English 1H Pronoun Antecedents
+- Geometry H 2.2 day 2
+- Biology H Properties of water
 ### Change log
 **8/21/25**:
 - Creation of repo